Danderson123/amira_paper/truth_evaluation/README.md

 # Installation

-The pipeline assumes the Amira singularity container is available in the directory, which can be installed [here](https://github.com/Danderson123/amira).
+The pipeline assumes the Amira singularity container is available in the directory and is called `amira_v0.7.0.img`.
+This can be installed [here](https://github.com/Danderson123/amira).
 You also need to have conda installed.
 You will need to build the `kma` binary to run ResFinder.
 You can do this by running:
 ```{bash}
 cd software/kma && make && cd ../..
 ```